-Before we can perform a sample calculation for this white paper, we need to create a producer's profile.
-Below is a producer's profile, John Q. Farmer.
+Before we can perform a sample calculation, we need to create a producer's profile.
+Below is a producer's profile for John Q. Farmer.
 It is also important to note that all of the numbers below come from calculations from within our Cost of Ownership tool.